sajiddeboss/KUHK-21/README.md

 All the models and their notebooks along with datasets have been stored in different folders for ease of access.
 The input for malaria prediction should be a valid path in order for the code to run.

-The Diabetes model helps predict the possibility of diabetes using criterias like Age, BMI, Glucose levels, Skin Thickness, Diabetes Pedigree Function etc.

-#### Application
  - To minimise the doctor's dependence.
  - To optimise diagnostic accuracy.
  - Increasing the efficacy of practitioners in medical care.